jbms/sphinx-immaterial/docs/admonitions.rst

 .. confval:: sphinx_immaterial_custom_admonitions

-   A `list` of `CustomAdmonition` objects will be used to create custom admonition directives.
+   A `list` of `dict`\ s that will be used to create custom admonition directives.
+Each `dict` is validated using the data class `CustomAdmonitionConfig`.

-.. autoclass:: sphinx_immaterial.custom_admonitions.CustomAdmonition
+   .. autoclass:: sphinx_immaterial.custom_admonitions.CustomAdmonitionConfig
-   :no-special-members:
-   :no-undoc-members:
+      :exclude-members: __new__

 Custom Admonition Example
 -------------------------

 As a demonstration, we will be using the following configuration: